arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 }
 ```

 Notice that the boolean expressions above don't use the relational operators; the instead make calls to the `userResponse` `String`'s `equals` method.
 This is because `String`s are objects, not primitives, so the `==` operator would check if they are the **same object** (i.e. if they reference the same location in memory); we want to check if they contain the same characters, which is defined in the `String` class's `equals` method.
+We will discuss this in much more detail in the next lab; for now just know that the `String.equals` method compares two `String`s and returns `true` if they contain the same sequence of characters.

 [EXERCISE] What happens if the user enters the current password in the example above?
 What if they enter the old password?
 What if they enter something else entirely?

-[EXERCISE] Go on an if-else flow adventure with the debugger
+[EXERCISE] Go on an if-else flow adventure with the debugger.

 ### `if` Statements, Blocks, and Nestability